keturk/FirstLayer/README.md

 - **Guides**: Detailed tutorials and guides on everything from getting started with your first print to advanced modification techniques.
 - **Projects**: Small, collaborative projects that showcase innovative uses of 3D printing technology.

+## Introducing KlipperFusion

+[KlipperFusion](./KlipperFusion/Readme.MD) is our in-house developed tool aimed at enhancing the understanding and management of Klipper configuration files.
+It's specially designed for complex setups, providing insights into how configurations evolve, tracking changes, and pinpointing final settings.
+For a deep dive into its features and usage, check out the [KlipperFusion Readme](./KlipperFusion/Readme.MD).

 ## Getting Started

 To get started, we recommend exploring the [klippain_configs](./klippain_configs) directory if you're looking for printer configurations, or dive into our [Guides](./Guides) section for tutorials and how-tos.